 Relevancy 301 The Graduate Level Course: Part 4

 Right now I’m feeling like one of those pathetic graduate students who linger on for years and years as “ABD” (All But Dissertation).
 You must know one of them.
-They’re always at some party or another suggesting that everyone take off from work tomorrow to go to the beach, and you’re thinking: “Dude!
-Shouldn’t you be at your computer finishing your dissertation?
+They’re always at some party or another suggesting that everyone takes off from work tomorrow to go to the beach, and you’re thinking: “Dude!
+Shouldn’t you be at your computer finishing your dissertation?"

 Document quality is a compelling relevancy ranking component which serves the foundation for systems as diverse as Amazon.com and Google.com.
 It states that some documents are “more useful” than others and that more useful documents should show up higher in the search results.